subvisual/subvisual.com/src/posts/2016-07-05-ruby-bits-br-spaceship-operator.md

   - ruby-bits
   - development
   - ruby
+intro: >
-intro: "This week on Ruby Bits we've decided to honour the [Juno mission entering"
+  This week on Ruby Bits we've decided to honour the Juno mission entering Jupiter's orbit by discussing another special operator in Ruby, commonly known as the spaceship operator.
 ---

 This week on Ruby Bits we've decided to honour the [Juno mission entering